 Bipolar disorder is a common mental health disorder that is also commonly misunderstood or misdiagnosed.
 Bipolar disorder is characterized by periods of extreme highs and lows in mood and energy levels, known as mania and depression.
 These episodes can last for days, weeks, or even months.
 Bipolar disorder is not simply a mood fluctuation but rather a pattern of behavior that significantly interferes with a person’s ability to function.
-If you are seeking bipolar disorder treatment in Texas, Connections Wellness Group offers numerous mental health treatment programs.
+If you are seeking bipolar disorder treatment in Dallas/Fort Worth, Texas, Connections Wellness Group offers numerous mental health treatment programs.
 Call 940.360.4245 for more information or to schedule an appointment.

 Types of Bipolar Disorder